 Providing art education and leadership for tomorrow

-In keeping with its tradition of offering extraordinary exhibitions and programs, the Center for British Art has planned an exciting and ambitious exhibition schedule for the next five years and beyond.
-In order to present major international loan exhibitions that are aesthetically compelling and intellectually rigorous, the center seeks endowed funds to support the research and development stages of exhibition planning.
+In keeping with its tradition of offering extraordinary exhibitions and programs, the Center for British Art continues to showcase exciting and ambitious displays for the viewing public.
+To present major international loan exhibitions that are aesthetically compelling and intellectually rigorous, the center seeks endowed funds to support the research and development stages of exhibition planning.
 Endowment funds will also support the development of smaller exhibitions related to the center’s collections, which are often organized by Yale faculty and students in conjunction with Yale classes and seminars.

 With your support we can meet future challenges with success.
 We invite you to join us as we work to make the arts at Yale an invaluable resource for the students, teachers, and visitors of tomorrow.